Bewise Inc. www.tool-tool.com Reference source from the internet.

 [edit] Iron compounds

-• Iron(III) chromate (Fe2(CrO4)3) is used as a yellow pigment for paints and ceramics.
+- Iron(III) hydroxide (Fe(OH)3) is used as a brown pigment for rubber and in water purification systems.

 [edit] History